Interesting Cyprus Facts

 “Some useful information about Cyprus”

-There are several interesting Cyprus facts that all make the island in the sun a rather unique place.
-Whilst some of these are more obvious than others, the lesser-known points of interest are often attributed to the island’s enriched history and culture.
-The island is located in the Eastern Mediterranean, south of Turkey, west of Syria and Lebanon, and north of Egypt.
-Although Cyprus benefits mainly from Greek influences, it has several significant ANCIENT ROOTS that all contribute to the Cypriot identity.
-These include other notable early civilisations that include PHOENICIAN, ROMAN, ANGLO-NORMAN and Medieval orders, such as the KNIGHTS TEMPLAR.
-The Franks, mainly of Lusignan origin, also heavily influenced Cypriot culture after fleeing Jerusalem during the crusades.
-Other later influences include TURKISH, ITALIAN, and BRITISH, administrations, who all ruled the island at some point.
+There are several interesting Cyprus facts that all make this island in the sun a rather unique place.
+Whilst some of these points of interest are more obvious than others, the lesser-known ones are often attributed to the island’s enriched history and culture.
+Cyprus, which is located in the Eastern Mediterranean, south of Turkey, west of Syria and Lebanon, and north of Egypt, benefits mainly from Greek influences.
+With this in mind, it has several significant ANCIENT ROOTS that all contribute to a mainly Greek origin that has helped forge a unique Cypriot identity.

 A NEW REPUBLIC